How exactly do you say I want in Italian? Are there more ways to say it?

 Desidero…

 Desidero comes from the verb desiderare, to wish, and it’s a less common translation for I want in Italian.
-It’s a bit more polite than voglio and you can use it in public places as well.
+It’s a little more polite than voglio and you can use it in public places as well.
 It’s often used by shopkeepers to mean “what can I help you with?”.

 Desidero…